 The basic voice recorder app on your phone may not have all the features you need for journalism, but there are plenty of more suitable recording apps available for both iPhone and Android.
 For instance, searching for 'ogg recorder' in the Play Store on an Android phone yields plenty of alternatives.
 The following example uses RecForge Lite because of its configurable recording formats.
-This free app is limited to three minutes per recording in Ogg and MP3 formats, but there is an unrestricted version available at very modest cost.
+This free app is limited to three minutes per recording, but there is an unrestricted version available at very modest cost.

 In the Settings window of the app, set the recording format as Ogg Vorbis, 44.1KHz sample rate, mono.
 Disable automatic gain control to get a consistent recording level, rather than artificially boosting quiet sounds, which should result in less distortion.
 Under 'Limit folders browsing' give the app access to all of the SD Card storage of the phone.

 Back in the main recording window of RecForge, create a directory such as 'recordings' under the /mnt/sdcard/media/audio/ path, which is normally used by the phone's music application.
 You can then make recordings using the big red button, watching the input level meter to ensure a good signal to noise ratio.
 The recorded files are automatically named with date and time stamps, but can be renamed in the app later by selecting the Edit feature.
 The latest recordings are listed in the main recording window; individual files can be auditioned by tapping on them.